Winter is in full swing, love is in the air, and the cherry blossoms are set to bloom soon, which could only mean one thing: February is upon us!

 The Fever Originals Candlelight series is the perfect way to unwind.
 You can lose yourself in classical renditions of your favorite tunes amid soft candlelight.
 With multiple genres and musical themes to choose from, there’s bound to be a concert that’s perfect for you!

-- Candlelight: Best of Hip-Hop on Strings
+- Candlelight: The Best of Joe Hisaishi

 7. Hit the ice at one of these magnificent skating rinks